FAQs about the Medical Dog Program

-Ralph started his training at just 6 days old and spent a total of 22 months with Canine Assistants before he began serving patients.
-His specialized training and calm disposition make him the perfect companion for kids and teens who may be facing a tough time.
-While Ralph can perform many impressive tasks and tricks, his greatest gifts are patience and unconditional love.
+Our medical dogs started training at just a few weeks old and spent two to three years learning how to be service dogs before they arrived at Children’s.
+Pringle, Ruffles, Halo and Galaxy were all trained at the nonprofit service dog school, Canine Assistants, while Kit was trained at the Colorado-based Canine Partners of the Rockies.
+Their specialized training and calm disposition make them perfect companions for kids and teens who may be facing a tough time.
+While they can perform many impressive tasks and tricks, their greatest gifts are patience and unconditional love.

 Will more hospital dogs be added to the Program?

-Our Medical Dog Program is growing!
+Our Medical Dog Program continues to grow!
 Please check back soon to meet our other canine caregivers.

-Ralph is a busy boy who spends most of his day helping the patients who need him most.
-That's why a medical provider must make a request for Ralph to visit, and then work with the Child Life Department to schedule his visit according to level of need and availability.
+Our medical dogs are busy pups who spend most of their days helping the patients who need them most.
+That's why a medical provider must make a request for a medical dog to visit, and then work with our Child Life Department to schedule the visit according to level of need and availability.
 While we do our best to accommodate all medical requests, we cannot guarantee a visit.

-Fortunately for all patients, Ralph also visits Seacrest Studios and the T(w)een Zone (for kids age 10 or older) a couple of times each week.
-Ask your nurse or child life specialist to learn about Ralph's next appearance or how to watch him on TV.
+Fortunately for all patients, our medical dogs also visit Seacrest Studios and the T(w)een Zone (for kids ages 10 or older) a couple of times each week.
+Ask your nurse or child life specialist about their next appearance or how to watch them on TV.

-And finally, if you or your child can't meet Ralph in person, you can always follow the happenings of the Medical Dog Program by following Children's Colorado on Instagram.
+And finally, if you or your child can't meet a medical dog in person, you can always keep up with the Medical Dog Program by following Children's Colorado on Instagram.

 How is the Medical Dog Program different from the Prescription Pets Program?

-While both programs make a world of difference for kids in our hospital, their aims are slightly different.
-The dogs in the Medical Dog Program are specially trained therapy dogs who work with clinical staff in our Child Life Department.
-These hospital dogs can help calm patients during some procedures, encourage kids to get up and move around even when they're feeling sick, comfort kids who have experienced trauma and even ease patients' fears by demonstrating how to take medications.
-In order to request assistance from a therapy dog, the child's medical provider must have a clinical goal in mind and then request a visit through the medical chart.
+While both programs make a world of difference for kids and teens in our hospital, their aims are slightly different.
+The dogs in the Medical Dog Program are specially trained service dogs who work with clinical staff.
+These hospital dogs can help calm patients during certain procedures, encourage kids to get up and move around even when they're feeling sick, comfort kids who have experienced trauma and even ease patients' fears by demonstrating how to take medications.
+In order to request assistance from a medical dog, the child's provider must have a clinical goal in mind and then request a visit through the medical chart.
 The child life team then evaluates the request and works to accommodate it according to medical needs and availability.

 Prescription pets are Children's Colorado's beloved four-legged volunteers who work with their humans to bring cheer and joy to patients in our hospital by visiting patients in common areas and patient rooms.
-More than 60 of these friendly pups and their owners visit our hospital at Anschutz Medical Campus several times per week.
-(They also visit our locations at South Campus in Highlands Ranch and Briargate in Colorado Springs.)
-Just like Ralph, the prescription pets make the hospital feel more comfortable for patients who are away from their own pets or who could benefit from a friendly presence.
-Unlike Ralph, prescription pets cannot be present during a patient’s exam or procedure.
+Many of these friendly pups and their owners visit our hospital at Anschutz Medical Campus several times per week.
+(They also visit our hospital in Colorado Springs.)
+Just like our medical dogs, prescription pets make the hospital feel more comfortable for patients who are away from their own pets or who could benefit from a friendly presence.
+Unlike medical dogs, prescription pets cannot be present during a patient’s exam or procedure.